madnanshah/stud-crs-reg-studydrive-task/README.md

 - Composer 2.2.6
 - MySQL 10.4.21

-## Project architecture
+## Architecture

-With the existance of Laravel MVC, the **Controller - Service - Repository** architecture followed in this project. **Validations**, **Rules**, **Helpers** and **Constants** are maintained separately.
+With the existance of Laravel MVC, the **Controller - Service - Repository** architecture is followed in this project. **Validations**, **Rules**, **Helpers** and **Constants** are maintained separately.

 ### Controller - Service - Repository architecture

-- Normally
+#### Normally

  - For each DB table there is a model
  - For each model there is a repository
  - For each repository there is a service
  - For each service there is a controller
  - So basicly all layers are 1:1 to each other.

-Some times there is no need of some of above mentioned files (depends on further architechture standard of the organization)
+Some times there is no need of some of above mentioned files.
+It depends on further architechture standard of the organization.

-- In this project
+#### In this project

 There are mainly three DB tables
   - student
   - course
   - registration

-So for each DB table there is a Model but there are only two repositories
+So, for each DB table there is a Model but there are only two repositories
   - CourseRepositiries
   - RegistrationRepositiries

-There is no interaction with Student Model other than that of the StudentSeeder.
+There is no interaction with Student Model other than that of StudentSeeder.
 So, repository for Student model is not created.

 There are two Controller and Services for each i.e., student and course.